AriFordsham/lens-wiki/Tutorial.md

     >>> view (_2._1) ("hello",("world","!!!"))
     "!!!"

-Finally, you can use 'id' as the identity lens
+Finally, you can use `id` as the identity lens

     id :: Simple Lens a a